odoo/documentation/content/applications/finance/accounting/others/taxes/taxcloud.rst

 A Fiscal Position for the United States is created when installing *TaxCloud*.
 Everything works out-of-the-box.

-You can configure Odoo to automtically detect which Customers should use this fiscal position.
+You can configure Odoo to automatically detect which Customers should use this fiscal position.
 Go to :menuselection:`Accounting --> Configuration --> Fiscal Positions` to open and edit the record.